linki/cloudformation-operator/README.md

             Status: Enabled
 ```

-Resource-specific tags have precedence over the global tags.
+Resource-specific tags have precedence over the default tags.
 Thus if a tag is defined at command-line arguments and for a `Stack` resource, the value from the `Stack` resource will be used.

 If we run the operation and a `Stack` resource with the described above examples, we'll see such picture: